NZEI survey points to possible improvement in teacher shortage

 "Whilst it is an improvement on the September figures, 10 per cent of schools still looking for one or two teachers is concerning.
 That equates to 1250-2500 young people that will be without fulltime teachers," he said.

-"I'm confident, however, that my colleague will be managing this by putting senior staff into classrooms, specialist programmes will be put on hold and in some cases principals will be forced into abandoning their leadership work to cover classes.
+"I'm confident, however, that my colleagues will be managing this by putting senior staff into classrooms, specialist programmes will be put on hold and in some cases principals will be forced into abandoning their leadership work to cover classes.

 "These sorts of arrangements are not ideal and will just mask the teacher supply issues many schools are facing."